cmaxw/devchat-eleventy/src/dev-ed/deved-035-programming-with-learning-gatsby.md

   - education
   - Gatsby
 question1: What is Gatsby?
-answer1: ' It is a static site generator that takes in data, and converts it into static files that can be hosted on any server.
+answer1: ' It is a static site generator that takes in data and converts it into static files that can be hosted on any server.
 It has a lot of tooling and build process stuff built-in, and uses modern javascript concepts along with GraphQL to build fast-performance static sites.'
 question2: What languages and technologies is Gatsby based on?
 answer2: >-
   Gatsby is built with React, the build process is webpack, the content can be